NickBurness/Euler100/README.md

 The problems range in difficulty and for many the experience is inductive chain learning.
 That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.
 So the determined participant will slowly but surely work his/her way through every problem.

+### Who am I?

+I'm [Nick](https://www.twitter.com/@cleanCodeNick).
+I'll be completing each of these challenges using C#.
+I claim to be no expert in either computer programming or maths.
+Infact a case could be made that, at the moment of writing this, rubbish at both.
+I intend on working through this at a steady pace.
+Below I will list each completed challenge, it's code & a detail marking my completion date.

+>###### 1 - Multiples of & 5